Re:Zero: Anime

-On March 23, 2019, it was announced that a second season is in production.
-The cast and staff will reprise their roles for the second season.
+On March 23, 2019, it was announced that a second season was in production.
+The cast and staff would reprise their roles for the second season.
 It was scheduled to premiere in April 2020, but was delayed to July 2020 due to production complications caused by the COVID-19 pandemic.
 Before the arrival of the second season's initial premier date, an edited version of the first season premiered on January 1, 2020, on AT-X and other channels, with the edited version recapping the first season through one-hour episodes.
 It also included new additional footage.
 The OVA "Memory Snow" was also broadcast in between the episodes 5 and 6 of the edited version.

 The second season was announced to be in a split-cour format, with the first half airing from July 8 to September 30, 2020, and the second half airing from January 6 to March 24, 2021.
 The English dub for Season 2 Part 1 began airing from August 26 onwards.
 There is no standard length for each episode and the runtime is varying from 24 to 30 minutes.

+A third season of the anime series was announced at AnimeJapan 2023.
+The season is animated by White Fox and directed by Masahiro Shinohara, with Haruka Sagawa serving as character designer.
+It premiered in October 2024 with a 90-minute special, titled "Gekijō-gata Akui" (劇場型あくい).
+The first cours, entitled the "Attack Arc", ran from October 2 to November 20, 2024.
+The second cours, entitled the "Counterattack Arc", ran from February 5 to March 26, 2025.

+Following the final episode of the third season, a fourth season was announced.
+It is set to premiere in April 2026.
+The first episode of the fourth season was screened at the 2025 Lucca Comics & Games convention on November 1, 2025.

-A crossover comedy series, Isekai Quartet, Chibi style, much like the OVA.
-It also featured characters from the light novel series KonoSuba, Overlord, and The Saga of Tanya the Evil, all published by Kadokawa Corporation.
-The anime premiered on April 9, 2019.
+The series also became part of Isekai Quartet, a crossover comedy series with characters drawn in a chibi style, which also features characters from other Kadokawa Corporation's light novel franchises, including KonoSuba, Overlord, and The Saga of Tanya the Evil.